Bound by Corruption by BelovedStranger

 “Inu no Kami,” she breathed in awe, momentarily forgetting her peril.
 Unconsciously, she lowered her bow to her side.

-He chuckled, the sound low and intimate, meant just for her, but Kagome detected a hint of mockery.
+The wickedly handsome being chuckled, the sound low and intimate, meant just for her, but Kagome detected a hint of mockery.

 “Do you wish to be saved?”

 More men spilled into the room.
 Outside the destroyed doors, she saw a crowd.
+Each man was dressed in armour and carrying weapons.
 She could not hope to defend herself for long.
 She hadn’t the arrows.
-There was no escape.
-She knew the shrine had but the one entrance.
-Panic seized Kagome.
-Without looking away from the threat at the door, she grabbed onto the being’s wide sleeve with her free hand.
-“Yes!
-Yes, please!”
+And there was no escape.
+She knew the shrine had but the one entrance, and it was currently blocked by bandits.

 “My aid does not come free,” he warned, while slowly easing her bow from her tight grip.
 His touch was warm and strong as he took her only means of defense, forcing her to rely wholly upon him.
 The bastard!